 The Marine Iguana is only found on the Galapagos islands.
 It is one of a few species that inhabit the islands.
 It is unique in that it is able to forage and swim in the sea which makes it a marine reptile.
 The only marine reptile.
 So as well as being able to spot one on land you may also spot one swimming about at sea.
 They can also grow to be rather large.

 Spot Reef Sharks and Sting Rays

-Look down into the crystal clear waters and you should be able to spot a reef shark or a sting ray.
-White tipped reef sharks are the most common shark in the waters around the Galapagos.
+Look down into the crystal clear waters and you should be able to spot a reef shark or a stingray.
+White-tipped reef sharks are the most common shark in the waters around the Galapagos.
 It is said to be harmless to human beings.
-It can however look scary and grow to be longer than a human.
+It can, however, look scary and grow to be longer than a human.
 Although there have been a few incidents over time don’t panic too much if one swims past you.
 That saying I’d rather spot one from the cruise ship!

-The Galapagos is filled with a variety of sting rays.
+The Galapagos is filled with a variety of stingrays.
 There’s Golden rays, Spotted rays, Mantra rays, Spotted Eagle rays and Stingrays.
 You can go snorkelling with them or they are easy to spot in lagoons.

 Visit the Pirate Hideout of Buccaneer Cove

-Buccanner’s Cove in Santiago island is a narrow and steep section of land that provides some stunning scenery.
-It was used in the past by sailors, pirates and buccaneers as a place to hide and anchor and catch giant tortoises for food.
+Buccaneer’s Cove in Santiago island is a narrow and steep section of land that provides some stunning scenery.
+It was used in the past by sailors, pirates and Buccaneers as a place to hide and anchor and catch giant tortoises for food.
 It remains an eroded shoreline which is home to seabirds, sea lions and fur seals.
 Volcanic activity, wind and sea has left behind a fascinating section of land best seen by boat.